privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

       amount of information sent in this object and try to find a solution to fetch those on the server side._

-* `auctionSignals`: Contextual signal that is passed from Seller Ad service to SellerFrontEnd in SelectAd request.
+* `auctionSignals`: Contextual signal that is passed from seller's ad service to SellerFrontEnd in SelectAd request.

-* `perBuyerSignals`: Contextual signal generated by the Buyer during Real Time Bidding that is passed from Seller Ad service to SellerFrontEnd in SelectAd request.
+* `perBuyerSignals`: Contextual signal generated by the buyer during Real Time Bidding that is passed from seller's ad service to SellerFrontEnd in SelectAd request.

 * `trustedBiddingSignals`: Real time signals fetched by BuyerFrontEnd service from Buyer's Key/Value service.
-  * _Note: Only the trustedBiddingSignals required for generating bid(s) for the interestGroup are passed to generateBid()_.
+  * _Note: Only the `trustedBiddingSignals` required for generating bid(s) for the `interestGroup` are passed to `generateBid()`_.

-* `deviceSignals`: This refers to "browserSignals" or "androidSignals",  built by the client (Browser, Android).
+* `deviceSignals`: This refers to `browserSignals` or `androidSignals`,  built by the client (browser, Android).
 This includes Frequency Cap (statistics related to previous win of ads) for the user's device.

-#### ReportWin()
+#### reportWin()

 Event level win reporting would work with Bidding and Auction services and function signatures can be the same as described in [Chrome Protected Audience explainer][43].
 ReportWin()